kukkimonstua/FluffyBento/README.md

 # FluffyBento
-IAT 410 Team FluffyBento: Emily, Andy, Howard
+Hello!
+Welcome to Team FluffyBento's IAT 410 Blog.

+Our members are:
+  Emily
+  Howard
+  Andy